 40 Historical Events That Are So Interesting People Read And Look Up Everything They Can About Them

 The answers ranged from events in 16th century England to the present decade.
-So, if you're prone to going the rabbit hole of history, be warned: the entries in this thread might cause an involuntary obsession.
+So, if you're prone to going down the rabbit hole of history, be warned: the entries in this thread might cause an involuntary obsession.

 This post may include affiliate links.